dylanesque/Gatsby-Minimalist-Starter/README.md

 -Initial setup for [Emotion](https://emotion.sh/docs/introduction)

--A leaner `layout.css` that also has a small checklist regarding scling for whatever design system you're implementing.
+-A leaner `layout.css` that also has a small checklist to assist with initial scales for whatever design system you're implementing.